Credits

 Irina Tsymbaliuk

 With such an abundance of credit card offers, it's not that difficult to get a new one, even when your credit score is pretty low.
 Every bank provides several options, and there are plenty of banks in the US.
 However, you probably don't want just any card; you want it to be beneficial for you with good cashback, low fees, and some other bonuses.
 In most cases, to be eligible for such a card, you need to have a credit score of 670 or higher.
 But how do you build a good credit score?
-Here are the main factors that affect your credit rating:
+Here are the main factors that affect your rating:

-• Credit history
+• Credit history and its lengths

 • Payment history